How Far Apart Are Floor Joists: A Comprehensive Guide

 What makes 16 inches on center the preferred spacing for floor joists?

-• Compliance with Building Codes: Many building codes mandate 16 inches OC spacing for floor joists, ensuring safety and uniformity across projects.
+• Compliance with Building Codes: Numerous building codes mandate 16 inches OC spacing for floor joists, ensuring safety and uniformity across projects.
 Adhering to these regulations is essential for obtaining permits and passing inspections.

 Can floor joists be spaced differently in different buildings?